France to host 2023 Rugby World Cup, stunning South Africa

 —

-AP Sports Writers Samuel Petrequin in Paris and Gerald Imray in Cape Town, South Africa contributed to this report.
+AP Sports Writers Samuel Petrequin in Paris and Gerald Imray in Cape Town contributed to this report.

 FOX Sports Go